girlscript/winter-of-contributing/DSA/1.1 Arrays/3. Range Queries/DSA_1.1.3.4_Arrays_ Range_Queries_#410.md

 The first query  {3   7   4}  says we have to find the number of elements smaller that 4 between the 3rd and the 7th element (inclusive) of the array.

 1    4    3    5    6    4    3    2    4    1
-	 |———————|     —Elements smaller than 4 are 3 (3rd element) and 3 (7th element) so answer is 2.
+     —Elements smaller than 4 are 3 (3rd element) and 3 (7th element) so answer is 2.

 The second query  {6   10   6}  says we have to find the number of elements smaller that 6 between the 6th and the 10th element (inclusive) of the array.

 1    4    3    5    6    4    3    2    4    1
-	 	       |———————|     —Elements smaller than 6 are all the elements from the 6th element to the 10th element i.e. last element so the answer is 5
+	—Elements smaller than 6 are all the elements from the 6th element to the 10th element i.e. last element so the answer is 5

-##Algorithm
+## Algorithm

 1. Declare two arrays one of integer type and one of vector<int> type (integer for user input array vector for merge sort tree)

 2. Declare following variables:-

     —> n length of the input array

     —> q number of queries

     —> r starting index of query

     —> l ending index of query

     —> k number with which comparison is to be done

 3. Build a **segment tree** but replace every node with a vector of integer and divide the right half and left only on the basis if starting index of the array is not equal to the end index.